hspc/ACOG-OPA-IG/README.md

 # ACOG-OPA-IG
 The FHIR repository for the FPAR project

-Explanation of directories

-resources - fhir profiles, extensions, etc...

 ## Prep to Build the IG
   * Clone this repository locally
   * Download the FHIR IG Publisher JAR file from http://build.fhir.org/downloads.html
-  * (direct link to jar: http://build.fhir.org/org.hl7.fhir.igpublisher.jar)
+  * (direct link to the publisher jar: http://build.fhir.org/org.hl7.fhir.igpublisher.jar)
-  * Put the publisher jar file in the root of the cloned repository
+  * Put the publisher jar file in the root of this cloned repository
-  * run publish.sh or publish.bat
+  * run publish.sh (unix) or publish.bat (windows)

-## Build the IG
-  * A number of scripts have been provided to make this as easy as possible
   * Note: The build process creates a number of directories (qa, temp, output, txCache)

 ## Latest IG build available at: http://build.fhir.org/ig/HL7/fpar-on-fhir/

 Notes: